credentials/irma_js/README.md

 The flow of the various interactions in a typical IRMA session is shown [here](https://credentials.github.io/#irma-session-flow).

-This javascript package contains three parts:
+This javascript package contains two parts:

  * `client`: The IRMA Javascript library that you can use on your website if you want to integrate IRMA verification.
  * `examples`: Example pages that use various aspects of the IRMA Javascript library.
- * `server`: The modal popup containing the IRMA QR to be scanned by the IRMA token.

 # Getting started